 Bohemians usually welcome change and enjoy the unexpected.
 They want their home to tell stories and feel vibrant.
 Their style reveals a playful, curious personality that loves exploring ideas.

-Traditional: Loyal and Organized
+Traditional: loyal and organized

 People who prefer traditional interiors often value loyalty and stability.
 They like classic furniture and timeless patterns.
 Their homes feel warm, orderly, and familiar.